sherifabdlnaby/erlang-c-fleet-optimization-demo/README.md

 A React application that visualizes the Erlang C formula applied to web server capacity planning.
 This tool helps you optimize the number of workers/threads needed to handle incoming requests while meeting your SLA requirements.

+> ⚠️ **Disclaimer**: This project was entirely vibe coded, but human validated and tested.
+Don't look too much into the code - it's functional!
+See [DISCLAIMER.md](./DISCLAIMER.md) for details.

 ## What is Erlang C?

 The Erlang C formula, developed by Danish mathematician A.K.
 Erlang in 1917, is a queueing theory model used to predict the probability that a call will be delayed (queued) in a call center system.
 It's particularly useful for capacity planning and resource allocation.